Grants and Awards

 Environmental Citizen Science Large Grants

-These are aimed towards collaborative and longer-term citizen science research projects focused on key environmental questions which could inform conservation activities or policy decisions.
+These grants are aimed towards collaborative and longer-term citizen science research projects focused on key environmental questions which could inform conservation activities or policy decisions.
 Projects that seek to enhance the capability of citizen science participants or project leaders are also within scope.

 Citizen Science Awards